tkottai/fs-research-swarm/README.md

 Here are the hallucination & evaluation scoring mechanisms:

-- Grounding score for how many quotes are in the files
+- Grounding score for how many quotes are in the files (Python logic / code grader)
 - Quality metric score on every single one of the 8 output records and coverage score to check how many of the 8 needles are (Python logic / code grader)
 - String matching citation coverage rate: how much of the answers is backed by sources?
 Does the quote exist in source?
 Numbers/date match?
 (Python logic / code grader)
 - Overstatement judging between claims and quotes (Model grader)